Dealing with Financial Difficulties

 Clients operated a business which had severe profit issues and a major cash flow problem.
 Their family lent them around $200,000 which temporarily got them out of the cash flow crisis.
 Some six months later, the situation was back where it started and the company went into administration.

-PKF’s earlier involvement would have identified that the underlying profit problems could not be fixed and that any family contribution was only going to delay the inevitable.
-At that stage, the family could have made a smaller contribution which could have been part of an arrangement for creditors to have accepted a fraction of amounts owed in full payment of debts.
-That would have avoided the need for the client’s house to be sold.
+My earlier involvement would have identified that the underlying profit problems could not be fixed and that any family contribution was only going to delay the inevitable.
+At that stage, the family could have made a contribution which could have been part of an arrangement for creditors to receive part of amounts owed in full payment of debts.
+That would have avoided the ultimate result where the client’s house was sold and creditors received almost nothing.
+In this case, everyone lost out because the real problem was not addressed in a timely way.

-PKF’s late involvement arranged for a new business to be established and for the sale of the client’s house to allow them to avoid bankruptcy.
+Our late involvement resulted in the sale of the client’s house to allow them to avoid bankruptcy and we helped them start a new business.

 Mr and Mrs E